 Short for the National Resident Matching Program’s Main Residency Match, The Match is an incredibly important part of a future physician’s journey.
 That said, it’s somewhat of a mystery for students.

 What is Match Day exactly, and how does the process work?
-This overview can offer some clarification.
+This overview can offer some clarification including:

 What is the Match?

-Everything about The Match, from the timeline you follow to the date on which everyone hears their fate, is uniform.
+Everything about how Match works, from the timeline you follow to the date on which everyone hears their fate, is uniform.
 Though not every program uses the Main Residency Match, most do.
 Programs that choose to participate are required to register every position and attempt to fill them to ensure a fair process.

 How does residency match work?

-You’ll begin your journey toward a postgraduate position acquired through The Match by applying to programs using the Electronic Residency Application Service (ERAS).
+You’ll begin your journey toward a postgraduate position acquired through residency match by applying to programs using the Electronic Residency Application Service (ERAS).
 “To really understand Match Day, you have to understand ERAS,” says Dr. John Madden, a professor of emergency medicine, an associate dean of students, and director of the Office of Career Guidance and Student Development at St. George’s University (SGU).

 The Association of American Medical Colleges (AAMC) records ERAS data, including the average number of residency applications per student for different specialties.
 So while there isn’t really a correct number of applications you should submit, it’s worth noting that those applying in competitive specialties have submitted an average of more than 60 applications.

-Once applications are submitted, Dr. Madden explains, programs determine whom to invite for residency interviews based on grades and performances on the United States Medical Licensing Examination (USMLE) Step 1 and Step 2 Clinical Knowledge (CK).
+Once applications are submitted, Dr. Madden explains, programs determine whom to invite for residency interviews based on grades and performances on the United States Medical Licensing Examination (USMLE) Step 1 and USMLE Step 2 Clinical Knowledge (CK).
 You’ll attend the interviews to make your case as an applicant and learn about which programs seem like the best fit.
-Due to the COVID-19 pandemic in 2020 and 2021, interviews were conducted via video due to travel restrictions and the need to quarantine in many cases.

 Your final step is creating a rank order list of residency programs.
 “Generally speaking, you rank every place you went,” Dr. Madden explains.
 “And then the program directors do the same thing.”